microsoft/ParrotServe/README.md

 **Run the Compose Script in a Single Machine**

 We provide some one-click scripts to run Parrot in a single machine.
-You can find them in the `scripts` folder.
+You can check them in the `sample_configs/scripts` folder.

 ```bash
 bash sample_configs/scripts/launch_single_vicuna_13b.sh